JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-HTTP-Handlers.md

 ### dnr:importNamespacesFrom

-The `dnr:importNamespacesFrom` property points to a Graph that defines default namespaces (see [[UserGuide/Configuration/Graphs|Configuration API - Graphs]]), these are used for any output that can use QNames to compress output.
+The `dnr:importNamespacesFrom` property points to a Graph that defines default namespaces (see [[Configuration API - Graphs|UserGuide-Configuration-Graphs]]), these are used for any output that can use QNames to compress output.
 Defaults to `rdf`, `rdfs` and `xsd` namespaces if not specified.

 # Handler Configurations